nais/doc/content/deploy/README.md

-NAIS deploy enables you to deploy your application into [any cluster](#supported-clusters) from any continuous integration platform, including CircleCI, Travis CI, and Jenkins.
+NAIS deploy enables you to deploy your application into [any cluster](#supported-clusters) from any continuous integration platform, including GitHub Actions, CircleCI, Travis CI and Jenkins.

 Note: Using _naisd_ or _JIRA Autodeploy_ to deploy your application?
 These mechanisms are deprecated and are going to be shut down.